 Explore our FAQ

-The long-awaited Physician Comprehensive Care Model (PCCM) for primary care has officially been announced and Alberta physicians are highly engaged.
+The long-awaited Physician Comprehensive Care Model (PCCM) for primary care has officially been announced and will be implemented in April 2025.
 Scroll down to review the FAQ or explore the questions by theme using the buttons below.
-Look forward to updates as new program details emerge and your most frequently asked questions are answered.
+We will continue to update this page as new program details emerge and your most frequently asked questions are answered.

 The AMA has several dedicated tools and resources that will help members determine if the PCCM is appropriate for their practice style and will result in increased compensation.